A few months ago, I moved house.

-No matter how much a customer knows about your products, you and your staff should always know more.
+No matter how much a customer knows about your products, you and your employees should always know more.

-The best way to achieve this is to ensure your staff are receiving regular, consistent product knowledge training.
+The best way to achieve this is to ensure your employees are receiving regular, consistent product knowledge training.
 There are a number of ways you can approach this, depending on the nature of your business.
-Lush Cosmetics, for example, sends staff to fun, interactive product training days, as well as getting managers to train staff on the floor.
+Lush Cosmetics, for example, sends employees to fun, interactive product training days, as well as getting managers to train employees on the floor.
 Fashion retailers often run quarterly product training sessions, to coincide with new season product launches.
 Apple prides itself on its ‘Geniuses’ continuously building on their product knowledge.

-Customers are likely to trust a brand that has well-trained, knowledgeable staff, and trust is an integral part of retaining customers.
+Customers are likely to trust a brand that has well-trained, knowledgeable employees, and trust is an integral part of retaining customers.